 - Have the kids create a song about Mom and perform it for her on Mother’s Day.

 - Help the kids make her breakfast or lunch.
 It doesn’t have to be extravagant… just from the heart.
 Let the kids lead out and choose what they want to make.

 - Let her sleep in on Mother’s Day.
-This is a big win.
+This is a big win in my house.
 We all know moms need rest.

-- In-Home Spa Day anyone?
-My 4-year-old likes to paint nails and give foot rubs.
+- In-Home Spa Day, anyone?
+My 6-year-old likes to paint nails and give foot rubs.
 You can all pamper Mom as a family.